fosrl/docs/packages/docusaurus/docs/09-supporter-program.md

 ## What is this?

-Pangolin is free and open source software and will always continue to be.
+Pangolin will always be free and open source, but maintaining the project takes a lot of time and resources.
+To help support ongoing development — including bug fixes, [new features](https://github.com/orgs/fosrl/projects/1/views/1), and community support — we’ve added a way for users to directly contribute.
 We will not use this to paywall features.

-Working on Pangolin takes a lot of time!
-Your support on this program allows us to continue to support Pangolin with bug fixes, new features, and support.
+If you’d like to support the project, you can purchase a supporter key to remove the support button and other marks from the UI.
+Afterward, you will get to learn a little bit about your adopted Pangolin!

+We know it’s not the most exciting feature, but it helps us keep Pangolin healthy and moving forward.

 ## How does this work?